Antariksh: International presence

-In October 2019 Antariksh went on its first international multi-city tour of Mauritius and Madagascar.
+In October 2019, Antariksh went on its first international multi-city tour of Mauritius and Madagascar.
 They played at various venues in Mauritius, which included the Indira Gandhi Centre for Indian Culture, Centre de Flacq and Triolet.
 In Madagascar they performed for Indian audiences at an event organized by the embassy of India in the Ampefiloha Plaza in Antananarivo, the capital of Madagascar.

+In September 2025, Antariksh went on a 3 city tour of the USA, performing a total of 6 concerts in Seattle, Houston and Dallas, drawing participation from the Indian-American diaspora and the wider community.